CharlesAMoss/interaction-utilities/README.md

 * brower sniffer
 * drag and drop list elements
 * search a list and filter to matching content
+* pick from list add to another and remove it
 * typeahead search ( in progress )

 ## Setup